User-friendly introduction to PAC-Bayes bounds: Dependent Observations

 There are versions of Hoeffding and Bernstein's inequalities for dependent random variables, under various assumptions on this dependence.
 This can be used in the case where the observations are actually a time series, or a random field.

-For example, in our paper with O. Wintenberger~\cite{alq2012} we learn auto-regressive predictors of the form $\hat{X_t} = f_{\theta}(X_{t-1},\dots,X_{t_k})$ for weakly dependent time series with a PAC-Bayes bound.
-The proof relies on Rio's version of Hoeffding's inequality~\cite{rio2000inegalites}.
-In our paper, only slow rates in $ 1/\sqrt{n}$ are provided.
-Later, fast rates in $1/n$ were proven in another paper with O. Wintenberger and X. Li~\cite{alq2013} for (less general) mixing time series thanks to Samson's version of Bernstein's inequality~\cite{samson2000concentration}.
+For example, we learnt auto-regressive predictors of the form $\hat{X_t} = f_{\theta}(X_{t-1},\dots,X_{t-k})$ for weakly dependent time series with a PAC-Bayes bound~\citep{alq2012}.
+The proof relies on Rio's version of Hoeffding's inequality~\citep{rio2000inegalites}.
+In our work, only slow rates in $ 1/\sqrt{n}$ are provided.
+Fast rates in $1/n$ were proven in a subsequent paper~\citep{alq2013} for (less general) mixing time series thanks to Samson's version of Bernstein's inequality~\citep{samson2000concentration}.

-More exponential moment inequalities (and moment inequalities) for dependent variables can be found in the paper~\cite{win2010} and in the book dedicated to weak dependence~\cite{dedecker2007weak}.
-Other time series models where PAC-Bayes bounds were used include martingales~\cite{sel2012}, Markov chains~\cite{ban2021}, continuous dynamical systems~\cite{hau2021}, LTI systems~\cite{eri2021}...
+More exponential moment inequalities (and moment inequalities) for dependent variables can be found in the survey by \citet{win2010} and in monographs dedicated to weak dependence~\citep{dedecker2007weak}.
+Other time series models where PAC-Bayes bounds were used include martingales~\citep{sel2012}, Markov chains~\citep{ban2021}, continuous dynamical systems~\citep{hau2021}, LTI systems~\citep{eri2021}.
+Concentration inequalities on martingales are a very important tool to derive PAC-Bayes bounds in this context.
+Interestingly, they also allow to derive bounds that can hold when the sample size $n$ is not deterministic but instead might be chosen based on the observations seen so far (that is, $n$ is a stopping time), as observed by~\citet{chugg2023unified}.